2022 Maryland county executive elections

 The Maryland county executive elections of 2022 were held on November 8, 2022.
 Democratic and Republican primaries were held on July 19, 2022.

 Anne Arundel County, Baltimore County, Frederick County, Harford County, Howard County, Montgomery County, Prince George's County, and Wicomico County elected county executives.

+Race summary

 Anne Arundel County

-The incumbent County Executive is Democrat Steuart Pittman, who was elected in 2018 with 52.3 percent of the vote.
-He is eligible for re-election and is seeking a second term.
+The incumbent county executive was Democrat Steuart Pittman, who was elected in 2018 with 52.3 percent of the vote.
+He was eligible for re-election and was seeking a second term.